 3.10 THRU HULL LOCATIONS

-The figure given below shows the locations of thru hull locations.
+The thru hull locations are shown in the below figure.
 All openings except bottom plug are located above water level even if the boat is fully loaded (max load acc. to this manual, mooring in flat water conditions).